Watchdog timer: Single-stage watchdog

 Watchdog timers come in many configurations, and many allow their configurations to be altered.
-For example, the watchdog and CPU may share a common clock signal as shown in the block diagram below, or they may have independent clock signals.
-A basic watchdog timer has a single timer stage which, upon timeout, typically will reset the CPU:
+For example, the watchdog and CPU may share a common clock signal as shown in the block diagram below, or they may have independent clock signals or in some cases the watchdog may have no clock signal at all.
+A basic watchdog timer has a single timer which, upon timeout, typically will reset the CPU:

 Multistage watchdog

 Two or more timers are sometimes cascaded to form a multistage watchdog timer, where each timer is referred to as a timer stage, or simply a stage.
 For example, the block diagram below shows a three-stage watchdog.
+Depending on the design, this may be implemented with multiple timers, or by emulating multiple timers with a single timer and additional logic.

 In a multistage watchdog, only the first stage is kicked by the processor.
 Upon first stage timeout, a corrective action is initiated and the next stage in the cascade is started.
 As each subsequent stage times out, it triggers a corrective action and starts the next stage.
 Upon final stage timeout, a corrective action is initiated, but no other stage is started because the end of the cascade has been reached.
 Typically, single-stage watchdog timers are used to simply restart the computer, whereas multistage watchdog timers will sequentially trigger a series of corrective actions, with the final stage triggering a computer restart.